fatita/faarabi.github.io/_pages/teaching.md

  Held officer hours and graded assignments and exams

 ## Teaching Assitant, Engineering Economics (IE 320)
-IE 320 is an undergraduate course at Department of Industrial & Systems Engineering, University at Buffalo, SUNY <br />
+IE 320 is an undergraduate course at Department of Industrial & Systems Engineering, UB <br />
 Held office hours and graded exams, assignments and projects

 ## Python Workshop